3. Heal With Sunlight

 The ultraviolet (UV) light in sunlight can slow the growth of skin cells, so small doses of sun can be a good way to soothe, improve, and even heal psoriasis lesions.
 Even indoor light can make a difference.

 Talk to your doctor before adding UV therapy to your routine.
 And schedule regular skin checkups to be sure you’re not overdoing it.

 Studies show that stress can make psoriasis and itching worse.
 Some people even trace their first outbreak to a very stressful event.
-So sometimes you can calm symptoms simply by lowering your anxiety.
+You might be able to calm symptoms simply by lowering your anxiety.

-There are many ways to attack stress.
+There are many ways to lower stress.
 Build a support system of family and friends.
 Think about what's most important to you and take time for it.
-Relaxing practices like yoga, meditation, and deep breathing help.
-Mind-body techniques like guided imagery and biofeedback (where you learn to control your body functions by changing your thoughts or what you’re doing) can also help you unwind.
+Yoga, meditation, and deep breathing help.
+Even a long walk around the neighborhood might calm you.

 These will also help you fight off infections that may trigger flares.

 5. Go Easy on Yourself